babicb/babicb.github.io/students.md

 ---
 <!--- You will find below a list of publications and works in progress, followed by a general overview of my research. -->

-Below is a list of my current and former students at the University of Toronto.
+Below is a list of current and former PhD students whose committees I serve or have served on.

-**PhD Students**

-Alice Huang (Philosophy, current)
+Alice Huang (Philosophy, former, Postdoc at Harvard and tenure track at Western Ontario)

 Leena Abdelrahim (Philosophy, current)

 Mark Hallap (Philosophy, current)

-**Undergraduate Students**

-Zhanghan Yin (Mathematics, former, now PhD student at UC Berkeley)